jesperbjerke/laravel-api-query-builder/README.md

 ### whereNotNull / orWhereNotNull

-Same as [whereNotNull / orWhereNotNull](#wherenotnull-orwherenotnull), but matches the value should not be null.
+Same as [whereNull / orWhereNull](#wherenull-orwherenull), but matches the value should not be null.

 ---